ADHD in Adults (cont.)

 - How long will I have to wait for an appointment?

 - What medications are you likely to prescribe?
-(Ask psychologists how they handle the medication part of treatment because psychologists cannot prescribe medications
+(Ask psychologists how they handle the medication part of treatment because psychologists cannot prescribe medications in most areas.)

 - Keep track of who you called and how they answered these questions.